allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 What we need is more fine-grained data:

 * Box View event &mdash; when box is shown in a browser viewport.
-* Box Click event &mdash; when users clicked on a link which navigates him from one box to another (for example Recommendation Box can emmit Box Click event when users clicks on of the recommended products)
+* Box Click event &mdash; when users clicks on a link which navigates him from one box to another (for example Recommendation Box can emmit Box Click event when users clicks on of the recommended products).

 Once we have these data, we can calculate click-through rate ([CTR](https://en.wikipedia.org/wiki/Click-through_rate)). for each box.
-CTR is valuable information for page administrators, it helps them to decide which boxes should promoted and which should be removed from a page.
+CTR is valuable information for page editors, it helps them to decide which boxes should be promoted and which should be removed from a page.

 **Multi-frontend**<br/>
-One of the OpBox key features is separation page definitions from frontend renderers.
+One of the OpBox key features is separating page definitions from frontend renderers.
-Page definition is a JSON document with page structure and page data (content).
+Page definition is a JSON document with the page structure and page data (content).
 It’s up to the renderer how the page is presented to frontend users.

-For now, we have two renderers: Web, implemented as NodeJS service, responsible for serving HTML and Mobile, implemented as Android library, responsible for presenting the same content in Android app.
+For now, we have two renderers: Web — responsible for serving HTML and Mobile — responsible for presenting the same content in the Android app.

 **One place for integrating backend services through REST API**<br/>
-OpBox Core does the whole data integration job and sends complete page definition to frontend renderers.
+OpBox Core does the whole data integration job and sends complete page definitions to frontend renderers.

 It’s a great advantage for frontend developers.
-They can treat OpBox Core as the single point of contact and facade to various backend services.
+They can treat OpBox Core as the single point of contact and the facade to various backend services.

 **Future: component Event Bus**<br/>
-There are many use cases when we want boxes to interact with each other.
+There are many use cases when we want Boxes to interact with each other.
 For example, our Search page lets user to search through offers available on Allegro.
 Search results are shown by the Listing box.
 Below we have Recommendations box which shows some offers, possibly related with the search query.

-What if we would like to remove an offer from Recommendations box when it happens to be shown already by Listing box?
+What if we would like to remove an offer from Recommendations box when it happens to be already shown by Listing box?
-We think that the best place to implement such logic is Frontend.
+We think that the best place to implement such logic is frontend.

-Desired solution would let rendered boxes to talk with each other via a publish-subscribe message bus, e.g.:
+Desired solution would let rendered Boxes to talk with each other via a publish-subscribe message bus, e.g.:

 “Hi, I’m Listing box, I’ve just arrived to a client’s browser to show offers A, C and X.”<br/>